Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices

-In this section, we present the design of \name through a ``top-down approach'', beginning with model decomposition and extending through software–hardware coordination, and hardware architecture—together enabling efficient inference on heterogeneous SoCs. \name offloads vision encoding to the NPU and LLM decoding to the GPU, employs a custom Token-Aware Buffer Manager (TABM) for zero-copy data transfer, and uses a lightweight CPU scheduler that dynamically switches between performance and power-saving modes.
+In this section, we present the design of \name in a ``top-down'' fashion: we begin with model decomposition, then describe software--hardware coordination, and finally cover the hardware architecture---together enabling efficient inference on heterogeneous SoCs. \name offloads vision encoding to the NPU and LLM decoding to the GPU, employs a custom Token-Aware Buffer Manager (TABM) for zero-copy data transfer, and uses a lightweight CPU scheduler that dynamically switches between performance and power-saving modes.
 Together, these components form a unified hardware–software co-design that optimizes inference under tight memory and power constraints.